lambdaclass/lambdaworks_stark_platinum/README.md

 - Cargo 1.69+

 ## How to try it

 ## Using Docker compiler

 Build the compiler image with:

 `make docker_build_cairo_compiler`

-Then use:
+Then for example, if you have a `program.json` in the project folder, you can use:

 `make docker_compile_and_run PROGRAM=program_name.cairo`

 ## Using cairo-compile

+If you have `cairo-lang`installed, you can use it instead of the Dockerfile

+Then for example, if you have a `program.json` in the project folder, you can use:

 `make compile_and_run PROGRAM=program_name.cairo`

-You can generate a proof for a compiled program with Cairo 0.11 and verify using `make run` or `cairo run`

-For example, if you have a `program.json` in the project folder, you can use:

-`make run PROGRAM_PATH=program.json`

-or

-`cargo run --release program.json`